Zomis/Games/README.md

-# Zomis' Games
+# Zomis' Games -An Amazing Server for Games

 [Join us on Discord!](https://discord.gg/GfXFUvc)

 One of the goals with this project is to easily create implementations of several turn-based multiplayer games, both logic and GUI.

 This project is a flexible server meant for games.
-The main idea is to re-use a lot of things between games, so that you don't have to implement these things for every game:
+The main idea is to reuse a lot of things between games, so that you don't have to implement these things for every game:

 - Online Multiplayer
 - AIs